pola-rs/polars-book/user_guide/src/dsl/expressions.md

 ])
 ```

-All expressions are ran in parallel, meaning that separate `Polars` expressions are **incredibly
+All expressions are ran in parallel, meaning that separate `Polars` expressions are **embarrassingly
 parallel**.
 Note that within an expression there may be more parallelization going on.

 ## Expression examples